-In order to ensure the bending strength, the bending radius of the sheet metal should be greater than the minimum bending radius of the sheet metal.
-The minimum bending radius of various common sheet metal materials is shown in the following table.
+To ensure the bending strength of the sheet metal, the bending radius should be greater than the minimum bending radius specified for that particular sheet metal material.
+The minimum bending radii for various common sheet metal materials are listed in the table below.

-|Low carbon steelLow alloy steel||0.5t||4t|
+|Low carbon steel low alloy steel||0.5t||4t|

 Sheet metal original and improved bending radius design as shown below:

-When the sheet metal bend is parallel to the direction of the fiber of the metal material, cracks are likely to occur at the bend of the sheet metal, and the bending strength is low and it is easy to break, as shown in the following figure.
+When the sheet metal bend is aligned with the direction of the metal fibers, it is more likely to crack at the bend and have low bending strength, making it prone to breaking, as depicted in the accompanying figure.

 Avoid Bending Failure Due to the Inability of Perform the Bending

-In general, at least two times the thickness of the sheet metal plus the bending radius at the base of the sheet metal must be ensured that there is no other feature to block the pressing when the sheet metal is bent, as shown in the following figure.
+To prevent this, it’s important to ensure that there are no other features blocking the pressing by keeping at least two times the thickness of the sheet metal plus the bending radius clear at the base of the sheet metal, as demonstrated in the accompanying figure.

 Ensure Bending Clearance and Avoid Bending Interference